Northern Rhodesia Regiment

-The Northern Rhodesia Regiment (NRR) was a multi-battalion British colonial regiment raised from the protectorate of Northern Rhodesia.
+The Northern Rhodesia Regiment (NRR) was a British Colonial Auxiliary Forces regiment raised from the protectorate of Northern Rhodesia.
 It was formed in 1933 from elements of the Northern Rhodesia Police, which had been formed during Company rule in 1912.
 Made up of black other ranks and white officers, its motto was "Different in Race, Equal in Fidelity".
 This motto may have been adopted following native African porters during the First World War being recognised and compensated as couriers by the British.

+The NRR fought in the Second World War in Somaliland, Madagascar, the Middle East, Ceylon and Burma.
+The 1st Battalion fought in the Kabaw Valley offensive in 1944, as part of the 11th East African Division, in late 1944.
+This was their last campaign and they returned to Africa in January 1946.